 Drinking juice throughout the day leads to excessive exposure of the teeth to carbohydrates and sugar.
 Both of these promote the development of dental decay and cavities.

 Juice should not be introduced to infants before 1 year; unless indicated by their Pediatrician.
 Juice intake should be limited to 4 ounces per day in toddlers aged 1 through 3 years, 4-6 ounces per day for children aged 4 through 6 years, and 8 ounces per day for children/young adults aged 7 through 18 years.

-The Children’s Dental Clinic of Green Bay and Dr. Miller suggest diluting fruit juice with water by 50%; 2 ounces of juice and 2 ounces of water.
+The Children’s Dental Clinic of Green Bay, Dr. Shetty suggests diluting fruit juice with water by 50%; 2 ounces of juice and 2 ounces of water.